biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/about.rst

 .. _home-page-day1:

-Day 1: Introduction to Linux containers and Docker (May 31)
+Day 1: Introduction to Linux containers and Docker (May 30)
 -------------

 * 9:30-11:00 Introduction to containers and Docker
 * 11:00-11:30 Break
-* 11:30-13:00 Docker
+* 11:30-13:30 Docker

 .. _home-page-day2:

-Day 2: Docker and Singularity (June 1)
+Day 2: Docker and Singularity (May 31)
 -------------

 * 9:30-11:00 More advanced Docker